How do I protect my computer from malware?Share & Print

 - Are cautious of what plug-ins you install.

-- Install and run Spybot Search & Destroy (S&D), Malwarebytes Anti-Malware FREE or Symantec Endpoint Protection (available for free to active Wayne State University students, faculty and staff) on Windows computers and keep it updated.
+- Install and run Spybot Search & Destroy (S&D) or Malwayebytes Anti-Malware FREE on Windows computers and keep it updated.

 - Disable unnecessary plugins such as Java.